-&lt;sup>8 Due to data restrictions, employees with KYSTATS did the actual matching and ran all the regressions following instructions that we provided.
+&lt;sup>7 Due to data restrictions, employees with KYSTATS did the actual matching and ran all the regressions following instructions that we provided.

-&lt;sup>9 KYSTATS has education data starting in 2008, so education information will be missing for anyone who completed schooling or left school prior to this date or attended school in another state or country.
+&lt;sup>8 KYSTATS has education data starting in 2008, so education information will be missing for anyone who completed schooling or left school prior to this date or attended school in another state or country.

-&lt;sup>10 Race categories also include Hawaiian and other Pacific Islander, and Alaskan native or American Indian.
+&lt;sup>9 Race categories also include Hawaiian and other Pacific Islander, and Alaskan native or American Indian.
 However, since there were so few Code Louisville participants in these race categories, we had to drop them from the analysis for disclosure reasons.
 We also do not include people of these races in the potential comparison sample.

-&lt;sup>11 While KentuckianaWorks collects much of this demographic data for participants, we limit ourselves to information available from the KLDS to ensure that we have comparable data for participants and people in our comparison group.
+&lt;sup>10 While KentuckianaWorks collects much of this demographic data for participants, we limit ourselves to information available from the KLDS to ensure that we have comparable data for participants and people in our comparison group.

-and who had at least one quarter of nonzero earnings in the year prior to enrollment.
+The initial data set provided by Code Louisville contains 2005 individuals who enrolled in the program.
+We restrict analysis to individuals who were between age 20 and 63 at the time of enrollment (start date of their first module), who live in the Kentucky counties in the Metropolitan Louisville area and who had at least one quarter of nonzero earnings in the year prior to enrollment.
 This reduces the sample of participants to 1222 individuals, which is 60.9% of the original sample.
+12